 Ian Duffy, Head of Communications and Advocacy - UK offshore wind at bp

 Ian Duffy joined bp's refining business in 1999 with a degree in Chemical Engineering from the University of Cambridge.
 He is responsible for developing bp's approach to stakeholder engagement for offshore wind development in the UK.
 He is a governor of a federation of schools in London, a trustee of the ENTHUSE Charitable Trust, and a Fellow of the Royal Society of Arts.

-Ian led a major collaborative project, Enterprising Science, in partnership with University College London, King's College London and the Science Museum Group.
+Ian previously led a major collaborative project, Enterprising Science, in partnership with University College London, King's College London and the Science Museum Group.
 Enterprising Science was a five-year research and development programme, which developed tools to help teachers and other STEM educators to inspire young people to study STEM subjects after the age of 16.